Forestry in Pakistan: Uses

 The forests of Pakistan are a main source of lumber, paper, fuelwood, latex, medicine as well as human and animal food.
 Other minor products include resin (a fluid in tissue of Chir pine plant that becomes solid on exposure to the air) and 'mazri' (used for making baskets).
 The forests also provide for ecotourism and wildlife conservation purposes.
 Forests have also been planted in some areas like Thal Desert to avoid soil erosion and further desertification.
 Riparian zone along the river Indus have been managed to avoid excess flooding.

 Deforestation

 According to the UN in 2011, Pakistan was the most heavily deforested country in Asia.
 The Federal Bureau of Statistics provisionally valued the deforestation sector at Rs.25,637 million in 2005, thus registering over 3% decline of forests in Pakistan since 2000.
 The main reasons of deforestation are urbanization, farming, overgrazing, and tourism development.
+Wildlife in Pakistan is confronting a critical situation, marked by the dwindling populations of numerous species.
+This decline is primarily attributed to pressing threats, including illegal wildlife trade, habitat loss due to urbanization, rising pollution levels, and the impacts of climate change.

 This has led to severe consequences such as desertification, flooding and endangering of wildlife.
 As a consequence to deforestation and changing land use patterns, the most critically affected ecosystems of Pakistan are: